James Till

-Early work
+Early life and work

-Till was born in Lloydminster, which is located on the border between Saskatchewan and Alberta.
+Till was born on August 25, 1931 in Lloydminster, which is located on the border between Saskatchewan and Alberta.
 The family farm was located north of Lloydminster, in Alberta; the eastern margin of the farm was the Alberta–Saskatchewan boundary.

 He attended the University of Saskatchewan with scholarships awarded by the Standard Oil Company and the National Research Council, graduating with a B.Sc. in 1952 and a M.Sc. in physics in 1954.
 Some of his early work was conducted with Harold E. Johns, a pioneer in cobalt-60 radiotherapy.
 Till proceeded to Yale University, where he received a Ph.D. in biophysics in 1957.
 He then became a post-doctoral fellow at the University of Toronto.

 Stem cells

 Harold E. Johns recruited Till to the Ontario Cancer Institute at Princess Margaret Hospital shortly after he completed his work at Yale.
 Subsequently, Till chose to work with Ernest McCulloch at the University of Toronto.
 Thus, the older physician's insight was combined with the younger physicist's rigorous and thorough nature.

 In the early 1960s, McCulloch and Till started a series of experiments that involved injecting bone marrow cells into irradiated mice.
 They observed that small raised lumps grew on the spleens of the mice, in proportion to the number of bone marrow cells injected.
 Till and McCulloch dubbed the lumps 'spleen colonies', and speculated that each lump arose from a single marrow cell: perhaps a stem cell.

 In later work, Till & McCulloch were joined by graduate student Andy Becker.
 They cemented their stem cell theory and in 1963 published their results in Nature.
 In the same year, in collaboration with Lou Siminovitch, a trailblazer for molecular biology in Canada, they obtained evidence that these same marrow cells were capable of self-renewal, a crucial aspect of the functional definition of stem cells that they had formulated.

 In 1969, Till became a Fellow of the Royal Society of Canada.